RVCC-IDMX/unit-tests-statements-template/README.md

 # JS Unit Testing with Jest

-This example project is written in Node, and tested with Jest.
+This project is written in Node, and tested with Jest.

 ### The assignment
-Some tests are failing.
-Fixing this up will make the tests green.
+These tests are failing.
+Fixing the code up will make the tests pass and shown in green.

 ### Setup command
 `npm install`